-The foreground monitor program provided with HP 64146A/B emulator is written for Mitsubishi RASM77 Assembler.
+Two foreground monitor programs are provided with HP 64147A 7750/51 emulator. fm7750.a77 is written for Mitsubishi RASM77 Assembler, and fm7750.src is for MRI ASMM77 Assembler.

 Modify Location Declaration Statement

 Monitor Address

 To use the monitor, you may need to modify the .EQU statement just after the first comment section of the monitor program listing.
 You should see the line below: